ventus-ag/docs/_docs/tutorials/Install-LAMP.md

 ## Create a virtual machine
 ---

-For creating new cluster do the following:
+For creating new virtual machine do the following:

 1) On the main Navigation Panel go to `Cloud`, choose `Instances` and  click the plus `+` button from at the bottom-right of the screen.